-Risks of Cloud Computing Make Incident Management Necessary
+The Benefits of Cloud Incident Management For Businesses

-Every business wants to provide continuous service to its customers.
-In other words, digital services are always on the clock.
-So it’s critical to catch any service-disrupting issue.
-To meet this challenge, enterprises are adopting cloud infrastructures to house digital assets and run digital services.
-As they do, they have to meet the risks of cloud computing too.
+Every business wants to provide continuous service to its customers, making digital services an “always on” offering.
+This means it’s critical to catch service-disrupting issues, and enterprises are meeting this challenge by adopting cloud incident management to their solutions lineup.
+But as they do this, they have to meet the risks of cloud computing too.

 An estimated 94% of businesses use cloud technology.
 Whether your digital services are in the cloud, on a hybrid architecture, or you’re even thinking about moving to the cloud, you must have incident management processes in place to achieve continuous uptime and service resilience.

-Migrating to the cloud is just the beginning of a company’s transformational journey.
-As you begin to change the very ways you think about app development and deployment, the ways you monitor and troubleshoot your environment change along with it.
-In true “cloud-native” fashion, you want as little distractions from “lights on” activities as possible so you can focus on developing and maintaining the application itself.
-Having Incident Management tools (like xMatters) helps companies spend less time hunting down those issues and point right to the root cause to get you back on track.
+Migrating to the cloud is just the beginning of a company’s digital transformation.
+As you begin to change the very ways you think about development and deployment, the ways you monitor and troubleshoot your environment change too.
+In true “cloud-native” fashion, you want as few distractions from “lights on” activities as possible, so you can focus on higher priority responsibilities.
+Cloud incident management tools help companies spend less time hunting down issues by pointing to the root cause for quick resolution, getting you back on track.

 “In true “cloud-native” fashion, you want as little distractions from “lights on” activities as possible so you can focus on developing and maintaining the application itself.
 Having incident management tools (like xMatters) helps companies spend less time hunting down those issues and point right to the root cause to get you back on track.”